 Members of the CLMS serve as cantors for campus Mass.

-- Sunday AM Mass with Choir: Vested in blue cassocks, our Liturgical Choir under direction of Dr. Ryan Mullaney enhances the liturgy with repertoire ranging from the Renaissance to significant works by contemporary composers accompanied by Dr. Dennis Varley on our majestic Austin pipe organ and piano.
+- Sunday AM Mass with Choir: Vested in blue cassocks, our Liturgical Choir, under the direction of Dr. Ryan Mullaney, enhances the liturgy with repertoire ranging from the Renaissance to significant works by contemporary composers.
+It is accompanied by Dr. Dennis Varley on our majestic Austin pipe organ and piano.

 - Sunday PM “Candlelight” Mass: offers a gentle atmosphere and reflective music to enhance this beautiful way to end the day.

 - For all Mass times and locations, see Campus Ministry